Kelv48/Survey-Form/README.md

 - **CSS3**: For styling the form and making it responsive.
 - **Flexbox**: To layout the form elements.
 - **Media Queries**: For making the form responsive on different devices.

+## Acknowledgments
+<li>This project is part of FreeCodeCamp's Responsive Web Design Certification.</li>
+<li>Thanks to the FreeCodeCamp community for guidance and support.</li>